fbielejec/fbielejec.github.io/_posts/2023-04-26-attack-on-spread.md

 # <a name="steps"/> Steps taken

-To investigate the situation, we reviewed the logs and noticed a significant increase in email login attempts.
+To investigate the situation, I reviewed the logs and noticed a significant increase in email login attempts.
-While this was not ideal, it indicated an attempt to overload the endpoint responsible for sending login emails, rather than a compromise of user credentials or a sophisticated attack.
+While this was not ideal, it indicated an attempt to overload the endpoint responsible for sending login emails, rather than credentials leak or a sophisticated attack.

 To mitigate the issue, I took the following steps: